-This document relates parking requirements to the uses defined in the Town and Country Planning Use Classes Order.
+2.1.1 This document relates parking requirements to the uses defined in the Town and Country Planning Use Classes Order.

 If no standard is included for a particular use or the use falls outside the Use Classes Order, then an assessment of the appropriate parking provision will be based on the individual circumstances of the development.

-The standards apply to new development, extensions, redevelopments and changes of use.
+2.1.2 The standards apply to new development, extensions, redevelopments and changes of use.

 Standards for an extension apply only to the extension itself.
 For new developments, redevelopments and changes of use the standards relate to the requirements of the development as a whole.
 All measurements are based on the gross floor area, i.e. including areas such as service corridors, lifts and toilets.

-The car parking standards are maximum standards in accordance with PPG13.
-It should be noted, however, that the Revised Draft version of the Warwick District Local Plan, 1996-2011 (reasoned justification to policy DP8), includes the following sentences:
+2.1.3 The car parking standards are maximum standards in accordance with PPG13 and DP8.

-Proposals which meet maximum levels of parking will be appropriate in most circumstances.
+It should be noted, however, that the following sentences are contained in the reasoned justification to DP8 in the Warwick District Local Plan, 1996-2011 Proposals which meet maximum levels of parking will be appropriate in most circumstances.
 However, the council would allow standards of parking below maximum standards where it can be demonstrated that this is appropriate.

-The principle is therefore that the maximum standards set out in Tables 1 and 2 should be applied unless circumstances exist which indicate that a lower level of provision is appropriate.
-Circumstances under which provision below the maximum standards may be appropriate in non-residential, residential and mixed-use developments are set out in sections 2.2-2.4 below.

-Policy DP8 of the Draft Local Plan and PPG13 also allow for more parking than the defined maximum on town centre and edge of centre sites where the local authority is satisfied that the parking facilities will genuinely serve the town centre as a whole, not just the individual development in question.
+- 2.1.4 The principle is therefore that the maximum standards set out in Tables 1 and 2 should be applied unless circumstances exist which indicate that a lower level of provision is appropriate.
+Circumstances under which provision below the maximum standards may be appropriate in non-residential, residential and mixed-use developments are set out in sections 2.2-2.4 below. - 2.1.5 The availability of on street parking may be a reason for not applying the maximum standard.
+In all cases the council will consider whether the development can be implemented without detriment to highway safety. - 2.1.6 Policy DP8 of the Local Plan and PPG13 also allow for more parking than the defined maximum on town centre and edge of centre sites where the local authority is satisfied that the parking facilities will genuinely serve the town centre as a whole, not just the individual development in question.

-The car parking standards set out in this document are for off-street parking.
-In major new development areas it may be appropriate to design for some of the parking demand to be accommodated on-street, in accordance with the recommendations in the Department for Transport's publication Manual for Streets (Draft, June 2006).
+2.1.7 The car parking standards set out in this document are for off-street parking.

+In major new development areas it may be appropriate to design for some of the parking demand to be accommodated on-street, in accordance with the recommendations in the Department for Transport's publication Manual for

+Streets (2007).
 Where this is the case, the requirement for off-street spaces may be reduced accordingly.